 | 1.58-bit | ~240 GB |

-Even the most aggressive quantization requires 240GB+ of RAM for local deployment.
-You're looking at either enterprise hardware (4x H100) or massive system RAM with CPU offloading.
+Even the most aggressive quantization requires 240 GB+ RAM for local deployment.
+That means either enterprise hardware (4× H100) or massive system RAM with CPU offloading.

-For most people, the API at $0.60/M tokens is the practical choice.
+For most people the API at $0.60/M tokens is the practical choice.

 When to Use K2.5

-K2.5 excels at:
+K2.5 shines at:

 - Agentic automation and multi-step workflows